emmabindi/localvore/README.md

 - Shopping Cart bugs: currently sellers can purchase their own produce, items still display once sold,
 - Map: markers to link to the grower profile
 - Enable swap function through barter system with tokens rather than currency
+- Enable share of produce for free (no payment transaction but order still processed)
+- Allow growers to re-use listings by toggling if the item is available or not available depending on harvest dates
+- Allow buyers to view order history
 </div>